Provider Enrollment and Credentialing FAQs

 14. Do I need any documents or supporting information to complete an enrollment application?

-- Provider Permission Matrix (PPM) Other column indicates a document is required.
-Example: The Community Behavioral Health Taxonomy Form is required for providers enrolling with the 251S0000X taxonomy code.
+- The Provider Permission Matrix (PPM) Additional Documents Required column indicates a document is required.

 - The PPM indicates that a DEA is required and you do not have a DEA.
-You must uploaded a DEA Designation Form.
+You must upload a DEA Designation Form.
 See DEA FAQs for more information.

-- There is a 6 months or more gap in your work history.
-See Supplemental Info FAQs.
+- There is a 6 month or more gap in your work history.
+See Provider Supplemental Info FAQs.

-- You answered “yes” to any of the provider sanction questions.
-See Exclusion/Sanction FAQs.
+- If you answered “yes” to any of the provider sanction questions.
+See Exclusion Sanction Question FAQs.

 If additional information is required for your application after submission, an Application Incomplete Email will be sent to the OA indicating what is required to be uploaded.
 Providers are advised to monitor their email for notification of additional information needed to complete the application.